 If you get stuck, try the problem hint.
 The hints on certain questions will push you into learning how to think about solving the problem at hand.

 Try submitting your code to check if it passes our test cases.
 If it misses a few test cases, figure out why by debugging your code.

 If you need to debug your code, you can hit the RUN SQL button to try it on our test database.
 Run your code and check for syntax errors.
 If you get any, re-read your query to fix the necessary errors.

 Check your solution against ours.
 Take note of whether there are any optimizations you can use to write a more efficient query.

-Definition-based basic SQL questions are commonly asked in interviews, and these questions are used by interviewers to quickly gauge your SQL knowledge.
+Definition-based basic SQL interview questions are commonly asked, and these questions are used by interviewers to quickly gauge your SQL knowledge.
 Commonly, these questions will lead to more challenging questions.

 For example, you might be asked: “What is the difference between an INNER JOIN and a LEFT JOIN”?
 If you answer correctly, the interviewer might then provide a scenario and ask if you would use the INNER JOIN or LEFT JOIN to solve.

 Some of the most common basic SQL questions for data scientists include:

 A JOIN is a keyword used to merge together two or more tables on the same key.

 The INSERT command is used to add rows to an existing table.